teverett/hsOpenAPI/README.md

 ## Usage

-Just run the executable jar after compilation
+Just run the executable jar after compilation. hsOpenAPI will be available on port http/8080 by default.

 ## OpenAPI